truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

 ## Two-Factor Authentication (2FA) and Administrator Account Log In

-To use two-factor authentication with an administrator account, first configure and enable SSH service to allow SSH access, then [configure two-factor authentication]({{< relref "ManageGlobal2FASCALE.md" >}}).
+To use two-factor authentication with an administrator account, configure and enable SSH service to allow SSH access, then [configure two-factor authentication]({{< relref "ManageGlobal2FASCALE.md" >}}).
-If you have the root user configured with a password and enable it, you can SSH into the system with the root user.
+If you have the root user configured with a password and enable it, you can SSH into the system as the root user.
-Security best practice is to disable the root user password and only use a local administrator account.
+Disable the root user password and only use a local administrator account for more security.

 ## Administrator Logins and TrueCommand

-At present, administrator logins work with TrueCommand but you need to set up the TrueNAS connection using an [API key]({{< relref "ManagingAPIKeys.md" >}}).
+Administrator logins work with TrueCommand, but you need to set up the TrueNAS connection using an [API key]({{< relref "ManagingAPIKeys.md" >}}).